FAQs... and Their ANSWERS

 Absolutely!
-As of this writing, the United States Department of State has Armenia at “Level 1” (least concern) on its four-level caution classification system.
-It advises travelers only to “exercise normal precautions,” such as avoiding dark areas at night when alone, not flaunting wealth, and being hypervigilant of one’s surroundings when in crowded areas.
+As of this writing, however, the United States Department of State has Armenia at “Level 2” (exercise increased caution) on its four-level caution classification system due to the continuing conflict with Azerbaijan.
+However, the country continues to be extremely safe for most volunteers as long as they are avoiding border areas and taking the necessary precautions including avoiding dark areas at night when alone, not flaunting wealth, and being hypervigilant of one’s surroundings when in crowded areas.
 Petty crimes of opportunity that could happen anywhere, by their very nature, could happen in Armenia, but that should not discourage you from visiting the country.
 Protests against the government do occur from time to time, and outsiders should keep a distance from them.
 It is probable that the most dangerous situation you will commonly encounter in Armenia is crossing the street.

 How is the COVID-19 situation in Armenia and how does it affect volunteering?

 The Government of Armenia recently announced that passengers are no longer required to present a COVID-19 PCR test of certificate of complete vaccination against COVID-19 to enter the Republic of Armenia for entry either via air or land.
 Armenia’s Ministry of Health also eased restrictions related to entry to public places, lifting the requirement to submit proof of vaccination as of May 12, 2022.
 This, however, may change in the future.
 For up to date information, please visit here.

 At the start of the pandemic, AVC was forced to transition all programs online, to ensure compliance with the Government of Armenia’s regulations.
 Today, fortunately, the situation has changed.
 All volunteers work on-site and there are no restrictions or mask mandates currently in effect.

 Does AVC have a nondiscrimination policy?